Want to jazz up your next salad or bowl? Add pickled red onions! Tangy & sweet, they're the best way to give almost any dish a bright pop of flavor!

 First, thinly slice the onions (I recommend using a mandoline for quick, uniform slicing!) and divide them between two jars.
 Then, heat the vinegar, water, cane sugar, and salt over medium heat, and stir until the sugar and salt dissolve.
 This will only take a minute or so!

 Let the brine cool slightly, and pour it over the sliced onions.
 Allow the jars to cool to room temperature before covering them and transferring them to the fridge.
 Your onions will be ready to eat when they are bright pink and tender.
 This could take anywhere from 1 hour to overnight, depending on the thickness of your onions.
+They will keep in the fridge for up to 2 weeks.

 Sometimes, I’ll add a few peppercorns or garlic cloves to the jar along with the onions to make their flavor a little more complex.
 I like to change up the vinegar too!
 I particularly like a mix of white wine and rice vinegar, and apple cider vinegar and white vinegar are a fun tangy combination.
 These variations are great, but they’re totally optional; your quick pickled onions will be delicious even if you stick to the basic recipe!